How Crypto Is Shaping the Digital Revolution

 - Crypto enables new forms of online coordination and community-building, including decentralized autonomous organizations (DAOs), that were not possible prior to the invention of public blockchain networks.
 These communities and organizations are unique to the economic system that is forming around assets, contracts, and relationships tracked via blockchains.
 Over time, this emerging crypto-economy may increasingly challenge — or become integrated with — more traditionally organized parts of the digital economy.

 Alongside blockchains and FOSS protocols, DAOs are essential to crypto as institutional innovation.
-DAOs can be defined as organizations that combine automation (via distributed computer networks and smart contracts) with crypto-economic incentives (via tokens stored in distributed ledgers) and human collaboration (mostly online, relying on both crypto-native and traditional web-based coordination tools).
+DAOs can be defined as organizations that combine automation (via distributed computer networks and smart contracts) with crypto-economic incentives (via tokens tracked by distributed ledgers) and human collaboration (mostly online, relying on both crypto-native and traditional web-based coordination tools).
 As digital organizations, most DAOs are not tied to a specific location, and have an open door policy when it comes to membership: anyone can join, contribute, and earn a claim to the rights and resources that the DAO distributes.
 Ideally, a DAO is organized in a way that no individual has full control over its assets and governance while, collectively, the participants can still make decisions and take action to steer its development.
 Put differently, DAOs aspire to be autonomous in the dual sense of high guarantees of information tracking and transaction execution (autonomous as in automated and resistant to tampering or censorship), and a high degree of organizational self-determination (autonomous as in sovereign, usually involving some form of online voting).

 Ideas on the appropriate legal status , architecture, and governance of DAOs are evolving rapidly and it is still too early to systematically assess the long-term benefits and shortcomings of particular DAO designs over others.
 Although DAOs differ in their purpose and activities , which naturally results in variation in the challenges faced by individual DAOs, the most pressing universal challenge can be summarized in the following question: how can DAOs perform key organizational functions (e.g. mobilizing and allocating resources, hiring contributors, distributing tasks and decision-making authority , resolving conflicts between different stakeholders, ensuring tax and legal compliance, etc.) while staying true to the core principles of crypto?
 To address this challenge, technical infrastructure and standards tailored specifically to the needs of DAOs are currently being developed.
 Meanwhile, DAO governance is becoming increasingly professionalized, best practices are beginning to emerge, and the most impactful DAOs are starting to attract the attention of regulators.